DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 ## The First Outbursts of Creativity

-And in spite of the continuing financial distress, the Volkskrant building quickly became a place for intense creative production and wacky celebrations of all things less mainstream.
+In spite of the continuing financial distress, the Volkskrant building quickly became a place for intense creative production and wacky celebrations of all things less mainstream.
 It had its official opening as an art factory on September 21, 2007.
 The borough